vinmassaro/yalesites-project/web/profiles/custom/yalesites_profile/modules/custom/ys_links/README.md

 This is a folder containing each link type that a link could be in order to produce a renderer.
 These all have the same interface:

+- weight: an integer determining when it should be evaluated (lower numbers are evaluated first)
+- name: A name for the link type; useful when debugging to see which link type is being evaluated
 - `evaluator(link)`: evaluates a link to see if it is this type to render.
 - `render(link`: the rendering method defining what to do to the link to decorate it.